cmhamiche/Resolve-DNG-Workflow./README.md

 For the people in the back: AgX.comp and AgX.drx are in "C:\ProgramData\Blackmagic Design\DaVinci Resolve\Grades"

 Adjust temperature and exposure values in Camera Raw.
+Enable Highlight Recovery if needed.

 The OCIO config of fusion's node named OCIOColorspace1 should point to C:\ProgramData\Blackmagic Design\DaVinci Resolve\Grades\AgX\config.ocio